PyPiSan/KinAni/README.md

 <a href="https://github.com/PyPiSan/KinAni/releases/download/v4.11.2-stable/KinAni.apk" target="_blank"><b>Download</b></a>

 You can also download the latest release version.\
-Release lower than 4.10.6 will not work from March 15th, 2024.\
+Release lower than 4.10.6 will not work.\
 Minimum Supported SDK is 26, tested on Android 13 and 14.

-**Star the repository for the future updates.**\
+**Star the repository for the future updates.**

 Check the TV version if you want to watch on tv <a href='https://github.com/PyPiSan/Sanchitra' target="_blank">Sanchitra</a>